TKLinux966/Cr4ackme/README.md

 # Cr4ackme

-This is a source code for
+This is a source code for [This shoulbe availabe soon.
+Stay tuned.]

 When making this crakcme, my lovely Windows Defender detects it as Trojan.